codegangsta/bwag/creating_a_basic_web_app/README.md

 # Creating a Basic Web App

-Now that we are done going over the basics of http.
-Let's create a simple but useful web application in Go.
+Now that we are done going over the basics of http, let's create a simple but useful web application in Go.

 Pulling from our fileserver program that we implemented last chapter, we will